-An assault is any unauthorised touching or any act that causes another to apprehend immediate violence.
+A common assault is any unauthorised touching, or act that causes another to apprehend immediate unlawful violence.

-The offence of common assault is defined in section 61 of the Crimes Act 1900.
-Two things must occur for a charge of common assault to be made:
+The offence of common assault is contained in section 61 of the Crimes Act 1900.

 - Assault occasioning actual bodily harm.